UmeshKonduru/CS201_PalindromeTrees_Group4/README.md

 - Umesh Konduru (2022CSB1139)

 **A.How to run**
-1.eertree.c
+1.eertree.c\n
-Input:the terminal will prompt you to enter a string Output:the program will give you all the distinct subpalindromes present in the string
+Input:the terminal will prompt you to enter a string\n Output:the program will give you all the distinct subpalindromes present in the string

 2.jointeertree.c